Texas Christian University

 Key Enabling Technologies for 6G Networks

-We are exploring the key enabling technologies for B5G and 6G networks and its implementaion challenges.
+We are exploring the key enabling technologies for B5G and 6G networks and their implementation challenges.
 The goal is to improve data rate, latency, reliability, security, and energy efficiency.

 • Explore AI, ML, and quantum communication for next-generation networks.